Using Watermarks to Protect Published Works

 Watermark

-Import any image from your Files or Photo Library and specify the position, size, and angle using the handles on the preview screen.
-You can also adjust the opacity and blending mode.
+Import any image from your Files or Photo Library and use the handles on the preview screen to specify the placement, size, angle, you can also adjust the watermark opacity and blend mode.

 Noise pattern